GeekBrucy/mySnippets/AWS/Certificates/DVA-C02/Lambda/notes.md

 - Integration Type “Aws_Proxy” can be used for an API method to be integrated with the Lambda Function where incoming requests from the clients is passed as input to Lambda Function.

 - AWS Lambda uses environment variables to facilitate communication with the X-Ray daemon and configure the X-Ray SDK.

   - \_X_AMZN_TRACE_ID: Contains the tracing header, which includes the sampling decision, trace ID, and parent segment ID.
 If Lambda receives a tracing header when your function is invoked, that header will be used to populate the \_X_AMZN_TRACE_ID environment variable.
 If a tracing header was not received, Lambda will generate one for you.
   - AWS_XRAY_CONTEXT_MISSING: The X-Ray SDK uses this variable to determine its behavior in the event that your function tries to record X-Ray data, but a tracing header is not available.
 Lambda sets this value to LOG_ERROR by default.
   - AWS_XRAY_DAEMON_ADDRESS: This environment variable exposes the X-Ray daemon’s address in the following format: IP_ADDRESS:PORT.
 You can use the X-Ray daemon’s address to send trace data to the X-Ray daemon directly, without using the X-Ray SDK.

+- With the Lambda proxy integration, Lambda is required to return an output of the following format … In this output, statusCode is typically 4XX for a client error and 5XX for a server error.
+API Gateway handles these errors by mapping the Lambda error to an HTTP error response, according to the specified statusCode.
+For API Gateway to pass the error type (for example, InvalidParameterException), as part of the response to the client, the Lambda function must include a header (for example, “X-Amzn-ErrorType“:“InvalidParameterException“) in the headers property.

+- You can assign an alias to a specific version and link the S3 trigger to that alias.
+If you want to change the version of the Lambda triggered by S3, you just need to edit the alias

+- Lambda@Edge functions can only be created and deployed in the us-east-1 (N. Virginia) Region